 Instructions

 - Put the onion, jalapeno, garlic and sugar in a blender or food processor and process until minced.
-Then add the can of tomatoes and process for at least a minute, until the mixture is completely smooth.
+Add the tomatoes and process for at least a minute, until the mixture is completely smooth.

 - Add the vinegar and water and pulse to combine.

-- Transfer the mixture to a heavy bottomed pot and bring to a boil.
+- Transfer the mixture to a heavy bottomed pot and bring to a boil over high heat.
 Turn down the heat to a simmer.
 Add in the rest of the ingredients.

-- I know that seems a little excessive, but these old sauces were real concoctions.
-Simmer the sauce, uncovered, for about an hour to an hour and a quarter.
+- Simmer the sauce, uncovered, for 60-75 minutes.
 You don't have to hover over it, just stir occasionally.
 But like all good tomato sauces, it does have a tendency to splatter, so I used a splatter screen.

 - When the sauce is thick enough for you, taste to check the seasonings, and pour it into clean jars.
 Let it cool before refrigerating.
 It should keep at least a month in the fridge.